phuang1024/piano_video/CONTRIBUTING.md

 ## Editing Source

-Piano Video is currently in development, and the structure of the source code may change unpredictably.
-If you wish to make a patch, please fork and make a pull request on GitHub.
+Please follow the guidelines (above), and make a pull request on GitHub.

 ## Bug Reports or Feature Requests